An Investigator’s Guide to BeenVerified: A Deep-Dive Analysis for Professionals

 • People Search: This is the service’s foundational feature.
 Using a first and last name, it queries databases to generate a report on an individual.
 This is the typical starting point for locating a person of interest, identifying relatives, and uncovering basic biographical details.

-• Reverse Phone & Email Lookup: Essential for de-anonymizing communications.
+• Reverse Phone & Email Lookup: These are essential for de-anonymizing communications.
 The reverse phone lookup can identify the owner of an unknown number, providing potential names, locations, and even spam scores reported by other users.
 The email lookup serves a similar function, linking an email address to associated names, social media profiles, and other online activities.
 These are invaluable for vetting digital contacts or tracing the source of unsolicited communication.

 • Address Lookup: This function enables investigators to input a physical address and receive a report containing property details, including deeds, assessed values, ownership history, and information on current and past residents.
 It is a key tool for property verification and identifying associates of a subject.

 • Other Services: BeenVerified also offers ancillary search functions, including an Unclaimed Money search, an Obituaries search, an Ancestry and Family Tree builder, and a Fraud Scan tool related to IP lookups.
-While less central to typical investigations, they can provide supplementary context.

 Service NameDescriptionPrimary Investigative Use Case